denysy1/lifts-tracker/README.md

 - **Leader and Anchor Blocks**: Implements the 5/3/1 Forever block programming for structured progression.
 - **Offline Functionality**: Works offline after installation and behaves like a native app.

-## Leader and Anchor Blocks
-Lifts Tracker incorporates the Leader and Anchor programming from the 5/3/1 Forever program:
-- **Leader Blocks**: Focus on base strength development with high volume and straightforward progression.
-During Leader blocks, prescribed sets follow the "5s PRO" format, using fixed percentages (65%, 75%, 85%) and 5 reps per set.
-- **Anchor Blocks**: Transition to lower volume, higher intensity work to peak strength.
-Each week in an Anchor block progresses with increasing intensity:
-  - Week 1: 65%, 75%, 85% for 5 reps each.
-  - Week 2: 70%, 80%, 90% for 3 reps each.
-  - Week 3: 75%, 85%, 95% for 5, 3, and 1 rep, respectively.

-Each training cycle alternates between Leader and Anchor blocks, ensuring balanced progression and recovery.

 ## Mobile Installation Instructions

 ### For iPhone (iOS)